nadvolod/cypress-api-testing-22/docs/CONCLUSIONS.md

 ## Testing for Good

-## ✅ Add a call to action about the initiative

 ### 🌎Testing for Good enables great test automation engineering while shaping a more equitable society.👩‍💻

 Today, we're asking for donations for [Environmental Working Group](https://buy.stripe.com/9AQdU42lj9i7bHGcMN)